 Individual counseling sessions should be ongoing and consecutive with the same clients over the period of the semester (and year, if possible).
 Given the structure of the placement, the needs of the client population, and the readiness of each individual fieldwork student, the number of clinical hours per week will vary.
-It is expected that eventually the internship students will spend at least 50% of their weekly hours conducting 3-5 direct client contact hours per week with at least 1 ongoing individual case during the semester, although they are strongly encouraged to work with at least 2 to 3 clients if possible to strengthen their clinical training
+It is expected that eventually the internship students will spend at least 40% of their weekly hours conducting 3-5 direct client contact hours per week with at least 1 ongoing individual case during the semester, although they are strongly encouraged to work with at least 2 to 3 clients if possible to strengthen their clinical training.
+Students are required to lead or co-lead a group.

-The remaining hours beyond clinical contact (approximately 50% of total time) are non-clinical and can be spent on various other activities such as:
+The remaining hours beyond clinical contact (approximately 60% of total time) are non-clinical and can be spent on various other activities such as:

-- 1. supervision (at least 1 hour individually or $1\frac{1}{2}$ hours in groups per week) - 2. program planning - 3. weekly clinical or administrative supervision - 4. observations of counselors conducting sessions and - 5. professional development training
+- 1. supervision (at least 1 hour individually or 1 1⁄2 hours in groups per week) - 2. program planning - 3. weekly clinical or administrative supervision - 4. observations of counselors conducting sessions and - 5. professional development training

 Excessive paperwork or administrative duties is not conducive to clinical counseling training and should not constitute more than a few hours per week.
-Even if this is the primary activity of the supervisor, it should not be the primary activity of the fieldwork student; opportunities should be created for the fieldwork student to actually counsel clients individually and in groups.
+Even if this is the primary activity of the supervisor, it should not be the primary activity of the fieldwork student; opportunities should be created for the fieldwork student to counsel clients individually and in groups.